Spotify is the best streaming music service, but its competitors aren’t far behind

 The world of on-demand music streaming has never been more crowded.
-As more and more listeners shy away from physical recordings in favor of massive online libraries of tunes, music streaming services keep popping up, each offering a varied amount of songs, features, and its own set of quirks.
+As more and more listeners shy away from physical recordings in favor of massive online music libraries, music streaming services keep popping up, each offering a varied amount of songs, features, and its own quirks.
+But only a choice few have what it takes to join our list of the best music streaming services.

 We’ve spent some time with each of the most popular services online to create this list of the top five streaming services for all different types of listeners.
 Whether you’re into music discovery, streaming radio, or the highest audio resolution you can find, these are the best on-demand streaming services in the land.

-Note: Updated: Added information including Taylor Swift’s music on Spotify, new Apple Music pricing and information, and Sprint’s new deal with Tidal.